Khurram1501/Khurram1501/README.md

-- 👋 Hi, I’m @Khurram1501
+- 👋 Hi, I’m Khurram
-- 👀 I’m interested in .Net Development.
+- 👀 I’m interested in cloud computing.
-- 🌱 I’m currently learning c#
+- 🌱 I’m currently learning cloud computing
-- 💞️ I’m looking to collaborate on .Net Development.
+- 💞️ I’m looking to collaborate on cloud computing

 <!---
 Khurram1501/Khurram1501 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.